heliosdrm/GRUtils.jl/structure.md

 * **`margin`**: size of the extra margin between the main plot frame and the bar.
 * **`colors`**: number of different grades into which the color scale is divided.

-In `jlgr`, those values are not stored in any parameter of plot objects, and everything is calculated in the moment of drawing the plot, if suitable.
+(In `jlgr`, those values are not stored in any parameter of plot objects, and everything is calculated in the moment of drawing the plot, if suitable.)

+*Now, continue reading about [Creating plots](./createplots.md)*